 So one of the things you can expect after bringing home baby from the hospital is no sleep.
 You will not get any sleep and that is real my friend.
-Either your baby is waking up every hour or so or you’re too scared to fall asleep and not hear your baby cry.
+Either your baby is waking up every hour or so or you’re too scared to fall asleep because you might not hear your baby cry.

 You need to try to rest as much as you can when baby is taking a nap during the day.
+If you have visitors over, take advantage of that time to catch a nap while they take care of your baby.
 This way, once it’s time for bedtime.
-You at least had decent sleep during the day.
-Hey!
-Anything helps!
+You at least have had a decent sleep during the day.

 2.Baby will wake up every 2 to 3 hours

 Since there will be no sleep from your part, you can bet that the main reason is because your newborn baby wakes up every 2 to 3 hours.
 If you’re lucky your baby will wake up every hour of the night! (being sarcastic here).

 The point here is that your baby is going to wake up multiple times during the night for a feeding or for a diaper change.
 It is reality mama!
 You can help baby sleep longer and more comfortable through the night by swaddling your baby.